-We will reduce the environmental impact of our packaging.
-70% of our consumer packaging is currently recyclable – and we keep improving.
+We are focussed on reducing the environmental impact of our packaging; 91.4% of our consumer packaging is currently recyclable – and we keep improving.

-We find it crucial to work together with local communities and industry bodies to help make a difference.
-We think this is the best way to make an impact in securing responsible use of plastic.
+We believe it’s crucial to work together with local communities and industry bodies to help make a difference.
+We think this is the best way to make an impact is to minimise our use of packaging where possible.

 We have signed the UK Plastics Pact to work towards 70% of all plastic packaging being effectively recycled or composted by 2025, while continuing to eliminate problematic or unnecessary single-use packaging through redesign, innovation, or alternative delivery methods.

 We have changed our focus to how we could amend a product’s recipe to reduce the packaging.
 By making this change we have removed the Aluminium tray entirely and reduced the box size.
 This has removed 35 tonnes of packaging per annum.